roaagawish/sprints_tourist_guide_app/README.md

 ## 👀 Overview

 This project is a mobile application designed for tourists visiting Egypt.
 The app helps users explore landmarks, museums, and attractions across various Egyptian governorates, providing a user-friendly interface and engaging features.
-Different states of the app are managed using Bloc State Management.
+Different states of the app are managed using Bloc State Management.The architecture pattern used is Clean Architecture with MVVM.

 ## ✨ Features: